Lewy Body Dementia: Information for Patients, Families, and Professionals

 - sensitivity to medications used to treat hallucinations

-- REM sleep behavior disorder, in which people physically act out their dreams
+- REM sleep behavior disorder, in which people physically act out their dreams by yelling, flailing, punching bed partners, and falling out of bed

 - more trouble with complex mental activities, such as multitasking, problem solving, and analytical thinking, than with memory